Leo-Li77/Smart-Apartment-System-Version-3.0/README.md

 ## Compatibility
 - Versions before V3.0 are fully compatible.
 And V3.0 optimizes the architecture of logic.
 Use superclass and subclass to make the driver file more clear.

+## Notice
+- The source codes are in the master branch.